 Spoons are called artificial lures of a characteristic shape, made of metal.
 Outwardly, they resemble miniature fish, less often – other representatives of the freshwater fauna, and sometimes even insects.
 They are equipped with powerful double or triple hooks and are attached to the leash or directly to the cord through a special ring.
 For rotating models, the use of a swivel is highly desirable to prevent twisting of the rig.

 Catching a predator with baits has been hunted since time immemorial, when they could not even think about spinning and lures made of artificial polymers.
-The first baits of this type were found in cultural layers dating back to the Paleolithic era, and in Ancient Russia they were actively used about a thousand years ago!
+The first baits of this type were found in cultural layers dating back to the Paleolithic era, they were actively used about a thousand years ago!

 The advantages of this bait include: